lamat1111/QuilibriumScripts/README.md

 The poor_mans_cd script will also restart your node if it gets killed and will auto-update it when there is a new version available.

-Your node will automatically generate important key and config files.
-After your node has been running for a while, remember to back these files up.
-You can find them in the ceremonyclient/node/.store folder: keys.yml and config.yml.
-Keep these safe and do not share them with anyone.

-An easy client to download files from your node on Windows is [WinSCP](https://winscp.net/eng/index.php).
-You will need to show hidden files.
-Select Options, Preferences from the main menu, then the Panels tab, and check the option to Show hidden files (Ctrl+Alt+H).

 ## Backup your keys.yml and config.yml files
 Use [WinSCP](https://winscp.net/eng/index.php) to navigate to the `root/ceremonyclient/node/.config`  folder.
-You may have to enable visibility of hidden files in WinSCP if you don't see the .config folder.
+You may have to enable visibility for hidden files in WinSCP if you don't see the .config folder.
+Select Options, Preferences from the main menu, then the Panels tab, and check the option to Show hidden files (Ctrl+Alt+H).

 Download locally your `keys.yml` and `config.yml` files.
-Keep them safe and offline!
+Keep them safe and do not share them with anyone!

 If you need to migrate the node elsewhere, after installing the node from scratch you just need to put these 2 files in the `root/ceremonyclient/node/.config`  folder (changing the ones automatically created by the node).
+Here is a [quick way to do this](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#migrate-node-to-a-new-server).

-## Resources
+## Tools and resources
  - To manage your nodes use [Termius](https://termius.com/), the coolest SSH client and terminal around :)
  - To track your server uptime and  resources usage use [Hetrixtools.com](https://hetrixtools.com/), you can track up to 15 servers for free and the setup is very easy